Skip to main content

 Artist impression of Willenhall station

-The new stations will also open up rail travel to the local community.
-This will have a wide range of benefits, including:
+The new stations have opened up rail travel to the local community and brought a wide range of benefits, including:

 • making it easier to travel for work, education or leisure